Large & Graceful: A Deepening with Sally Pugh

-Alexander Technique for Yoga and Life with Don Tuttle & Mike McKenna Saturday, Dec.
-16th 2:00- 4:00pm
+The Alexander Technique with Don Tuttle and Mike McKenna

-Do you experience undue tension in your daily activities- working at the computer, driving and perhaps in aspects of your yoga practice?
-Do the fruits of your best efforts to transcend these tensions evaporate moments later?
+Do you experience undue tension or pain in your daily activities- working at the computer, driving and perhaps in aspects of your fitness routine or yoga practice?
+Do the fruits of your best efforts to transcend these tensions or pains evaporate moments later?
 Here is a method to help you make more lasting changes.

 The Alexander Technique is a practical method for learning to live and act with more ease and effectiveness.
-It is known for improving posture, easing stress, reducing pain and improving general health and well being.
+It is known for improving posture, easing stress, reducing, neck, back and other pain and improving general health and well being.
 This simple method can underlie all activity and be practiced at all times.
-We will develop these skills and concepts through fun and engaging activities and then apply them to yoga and other daily activities.
-In this two hour workshop, everyone will learn skills with the teachers’ hands-on guidance.
+We will introduce and develop these skills and concepts through fun and engaging activities and then apply them to daily activities.

 Mike McKenna has been a student of Alexander Technique for many years and is an American Society of Alexander Technique Teachers 1600 hour certified teacher.
 He maintains a private teaching practice in Albany CA.

-Don Tuttle has enjoyed a regular yoga practice since 1981.
-He has taught yoga since 1983 in San Francisco and Berkeley at the Yoga Room, the Berkeley Yoga Center, 4th Street Yoga and the Iyengar Yoga Institute of San Francisco as a teacher training faculty member.
+Don Tuttle has taught yoga since 1983 in San Francisco and Berkeley at the Yoga Room, the Berkeley Yoga Center, 4th Street Yoga and the Iyengar Yoga Institute of San Francisco as a teacher training faculty member.
 He has studied several times in India with B.K.S., Geeta and Prashant Iyengar.
-About four years ago Don became interested in the the Alexander Technique and is now in his 2nd year of a 3 year 1600 hour Alexander Technique Teacher Training program.

 For those new to Motion Theater and for those who want to refresh their skills.
 This workshop offers training in the foundation of autobiographical improvisation.
 Learn to move with ease, generate personal narrative, find meaning in common things, develop ease in front of an audience, and engage in spontaneous creative expression.